ALMA reveals bright circumgalactic emission and a biconical outflow in z~6.4 quasar PSOJ183+05: DISCUSSION

-From the moment 0$^{th}$ map of the high-velocity [CII] we calculate the outflowing atomic gas mass ${M}_{\rm of}\sim5.4\times10^{9}$ \msun\ in the assumption that most of [CII] is excited by photodissociation regions, according to Eq.
+From the moment 0$^{\rm th}$ map of the high-velocity [CII] we calculate the outflowing atomic gas mass ${M}_{\rm of}\sim5.4\times10^{9}$ \msun\ in the assumption that most of [CII] is excited by photodissociation regions, according to Eq.
 (1) in \citep{Hailey-Dunsheath10}, for a gas temperature $T=200$K and a density significantly higher than [CII] critical density \citep{Maiolino12,Lagache18,Bischetti19}.
 This value corresponds to about 22\% of the total atomic mass in \psoj.
 We calculate the mass-outflow rate at each radius $r_{\rm of}$ by applying the relation for a conical wind $\dot{M}_{\rm of}=\Omega\frac{M_{\rm of}v_{\rm max}}{r_{\rm of}}f$ \citep[e.g.][]{Bischetti19pds,Bischetti17, Cicone15}, where $\Omega$ is the fractional solid angle spanned by the outflow bicone, and $f\simeq1$ for a density profile scaling as $r_{\rm of}^{-2}$, while $f\simeq3$ for a constant density profile \citep[e.g.][]{Veilleux17,Fiore17}.
 In our calculation, we calculate $r_{\rm of}$ for each pixel of the outflow map outside the central beam, while we consider $r_{\rm of}$ equal to the beam radius in the central region.
-We consider $\Omega\sim1/2$ (corresponding to a bicone opening angle of about 120 deg, Fig. \ref{fig:maps}1) and $f\simeq1$.
+We consider $\Omega\sim1/2$ (corresponding to a bicone opening angle of about 120 deg, Fig. \ref{fig:maps}d) and $f\simeq1$.
 The resulting total atomic mass outflow rate is $\dot{M}_{\rm of}=930^{+330}_{-290}$ \msun\ yr$^{-1}$, where the uncertainty is dominated by that on the bicone opening angle (about $\pm20$ deg).
 This value is among the highest outflow rates reported in $z\gtrsim6$ quasars \citep[e.g.][and references therein]{Tripodi24}.
-However, it is not much higher than the star-formation rate SFR $\sim650-890$ \msun\ yr$^{-1}$ measured in the host galaxy of \psoj\ based-on multi-frequency ALMA data sampling, and assuming a quasar contribution of 50\% to dust heating \citep{Decarli23, Tripodi24sfr, Duras17}.
+However, it is not much higher than the star-formation rate SFR $\sim650-890$ \msun\ yr$^{-1}$ measured in the host galaxy of \psoj\ based-on multi-frequency ALMA data sampling, and assuming a quasar contribution of 50\% to dust heating \citep{Duras17, Decarli23, Tripodi24sfr}.
+This implies that a starburst contribution to the outflow acceleration in \psoj\ cannot be a priori excluded \citep[e.g.][]{Fluetsch19, Bischetti19pds}.
+However, we calculate an outflow kinetic power $\dot{E}_{\rm of}=\frac{1}{2}\dot{M}_{\rm of}v_{\rm max}^2\sim8.3\times10^{43}$ \ergs, corresponding to about 0.5\% of \lbol.
+This value implies that only a small coupling of the quasar radiation with the host-galaxy medium is sufficient to drive the observed [CII] outflow \citep{Costa14, Richings18}.

+A direct comparison between the [CII] outflow and that detected in OH by \cite{Butler23} is complicated by the uncertain size of the OH outflow, assumed to be $\sim1.2$ kpc based-on the millimeter continuum. \cite{Butler23} also assumes a covering